Bellator 270: Background

 A lightweight bout between #1 ranked Patricky Pitbull and #4 ranked Peter Queally served as the headliner for this event.
 This was a rematch of their first bout that was stopped by the doctor due to a cut on Patricky at Bellator 258.
 Originally set to be the co-headliner, the bout was promoted to the main event on October 6, 2021, when Patricky Pitbull's younger brother and Bellator MMA Lightweight World Champion Patrício Pitbull announced he was vacating the title, not wanting to get in the way of his older brothers title aspirations.
 Patricky Pitbull vs. Peter Queally was for the vacant Bellator Lightweight World Championship.

 A bantamweight bout between Patchy Mix and James Gallagher served as the co-headliner for this event.
 The first scheduled booking between the two 135-pound contenders was supposed to take place at Bellator 258 on May 7, 2021.
 However, Gallagher withdrew from the bout for undisclosed reasons.
 Mix instead faced UFC alum Albert Morales, whom he defeated via third-round submission.

-On September 2, Bellator announced that a matchup between former featherweight title challengers #6 ranked Daniel Weichel and #7 ranked Pedro Carvalho, and a middleweight bout between #6 ranked Charlie Ward and #9 ranked Norbert Novenyi would appear on the main card as well.
+On September 2, Bellator announced that a matchup between former featherweight title challengers #6 ranked Daniel Weichel and #7 ranked Pedro Carvalho, and a middleweight bout between #6 ranked Charlie Ward and #9 ranked Norbert Növényi Jr. would appear on the main card as well.
 On October 6, Norbert announced that he had suffered a torn ACL and had to pull out of the bout and was replaced by #4 ranked Fabian Edwards.
 Ward had to pull out however due to a ruptured bicep and was replaced by promotional newcomer Robert Fonseca.
 Fonseca couldn't get paperwork sorted in time and the bout was scratched, with no replacement sought.
 Ilias Bulaid vs. Georges Sasu was moved to the main card.

 A lightweight bout between Darragh Kelly and Junior Morgan was scheduled for this event, however Morgan fell the night of the event and concussed himself, leading to the bout being scrapped.

 At the weigh-ins, Patchy Mix missed weight for his bout, weighing in at 137.8 pounds, 1.7 pounds over the bantamweight non-title fight limit.
 The bout proceeded at catchweight and Mix was fined a percentage of his purse which went to his opponent James Gallagher.